2021 Morocco–Spain border incident: Developments

 On the night of 16 May 2021, a rumor broke out that the Moroccan security forces on the border between Morocco and the Spanish city of Ceuta had relaxed control and allowed the passage.
 According to statements by the Spanish police, they showed an "unusual passivity".
 According to the Rabat government, the Moroccan gendarmerie was exhausted "after the celebrations at the end of Ramadan."

 In the early hours of 17 May, at approximately 02:00 hours (GMT+1), a wave of migrants from Morocco began to arrive on the shores of Ceuta.
 Between 17 and 18 May more than 8,000 immigrants arrived in this city, among whom were approximately 1,500 minors.
 The vast majority of them swam across the border.
 The sudden arrival of immigrants caused a humanitarian crisis due to the inability of Spain to deal with the situation.

 On the morning of 18 May, the President of the Spanish Government, Pedro Sánchez, announced that those who had arrived irregularly would be "immediately returned" according to the bilateral agreement signed between Spain and Morocco.
 The Spanish Ministry of Defense also responded by moving 200 police officers to the area to support the 1,200 regular border patrol units, which would place armored vehicles along the beach to intercept new arrivals.
 Volunteers from the Spanish Red Cross also went to the scene to assist some immigrants suffering from hypothermia and severe fatigue after swimming across the breakwater area that marks the boundary between the two countries.
 The Spanish Government also enabled a fast processing system with the aim of speeding up the return process.
 Some migrants affirmed, through statements to Eldiario.es, that the Moroccan police had allowed them to cross the border.
 According to statements by some residents of Castillejos, a Moroccan city near the Ceuta border, young people from the city made the journey to the Spanish enclave encouraged by the false idea that famous soccer players were present in the Spanish city.

 In the middle of the afternoon of the same day, the Spanish government announced that it had processed the expulsion of 4,000 immigrants.
 The minors were transferred to Piniés and to different naval bases in the area, where a quarantine was applied to them according to the regulation enabled due to the COVID-19 pandemic.
 Likewise, there was a greater flow of arrivals to the autonomous city of Melilla, also located in northern Morocco, where 80 immigrants crossed the double fence that separates the two nations.

-On 20 May, the Moroccan ambassador in Madrid, Karima Benyaich, assured that she would not return to her embassy in Spain while the leader of the Saharawi Polisario remained in Spanish territory, recognizing the matter as the "true cause" of the crisis; and lamented the "campaign of media hostility" by the Spanish media against the African country.
+On 20 May, the Moroccan ambassador in Madrid, Karima Benyaich, assured that she would not return to her embassy in Spain while Brahim Ghali remained in Spanish territory, recognizing the matter as the "true cause" of the crisis; and lamented the "campaign of media hostility" by the Spanish media against the African country.